victor-dp/robosat_geoc/README.md

 **1) Prerequisites:**
    - PyTorch >= 0.4 installed, with related Nvidia GPU drivers, CUDA and CUDNN libs.
-   - At least one GPU.
-With total RAM of all GPUs > 8Go (default batchsize settings is targeted to 11Go).
+   - At least one GPU, with RAM GPU >= 6Go (default batch_size settings is targeted to 11Go).
    - Libs with headers: libjpeg, libwebp, libbz2, zlib, libboost.
      On a recent Ubuntu-server, could be done with:
  ```